david-bulte/angular-suspense/README.md

 # AngularSuspense

-_Work in progress folks ?, almost there ? (famout last words) and getting pretty excited ?_
+_Work in progress folks :eyes:, almost there :checkered_flag: (famout last words) and getting pretty excited :sunglasses:_

 Showing content as soon as it arrives can be a nice thing to pursue.
 However, when this results in a page full of spinners, skeleton loaders and what not, the